Ingund (wife of Hermenegild): Revolt of Hermenegild

-Leovigild's Response
+Leovigild's response

 Leander travelled to Constantinople to gain support from Emperor Tiberius in 580, returning in 582.
 Hermenegild converted to Catholicism in 582—as Leander was absent in the years prior, it would follow that Ingund was a major influence for his conversion.

 Leovigild more or less ignored his son's transgression until 582 when he marched on Mérida and captured the city.
 It is difficult to determine whether this was because of Hermenegild's new found Catholicism or a coincidence.
 Nevertheless, Leovigild saw in Arianism Visigothic identity and any threat to this identity as a threat to Visigoth legitimacy to rule.
 He viewed Catholicism as the 'Roman' religion and Arianism as the Visigoth religion.
 Leovigild's response may have been primarily a reaction to Hermenegild and other Visigoth nobles who had, at one time or another, converted to Catholicism.

 By 584 the revolt had decidedly turned against Hermenegild and its outcome became all too clear.
-Ingund with their young son fled to the neighboring Byzantine cities of Spain, who later refused to turn them over to Leovigild.

-On her way to Constantinople with her son Athanagild, Ingund died (584) in Carthage, Africa and was buried there.
+Ingund and with their young son Athanagild tried to seek refuge in Constantinople after Hermenegild's execution, but it was refused while they were already in Sicily.
+The Byzantines later refused to turn them over to Leovigild.
+On her way to Constantinople with her son Athanagild, Ingund died (584) in Carthage, in Africa, and was buried there.
 The cause of her early death is not recorded, but one of the world's greatest plagues ravaged the Mediterranean at this time.
-Athanagild survived the journey to the Byzantine capital of Constantinople where he was brought up by Emperor Maurice.
+Athanagild survived the journey to the Byzantine capital of Constantinople where he may have been brought up by Emperor Maurice.

 The Byzantines used their custody of Ingund and her son to induce Ingund's brother, King Childebert II, to attack the Lombards of northern Italy.
 Childebert, while only fourteen years of age at this time, would have also been much influenced by his strong-willed mother Brunhilda, who was also committed to securing Ingund and her grandson.

 Leovigild besieged Seville for a year before he was able to capture the city in 584.
 The tenacity of the resistance is evidence of the support for this Catholic usurper.
 Convinced that resistance was now futile, Hermenegild surrendered to his father.
 Hermenegild was imprisoned at Tarragona and repeatedly urged to abjure Catholicism.
 He refused and was executed by Duke Sigisbert on 13 April 585.

-Ingund and Athanagild tried to seek refuge in Constantinople after Hermenegild's execution, but it was refused while they were already in Sicily.
-She then returned to the Frankish Kingdom, where her son remained under her and her mother's custody.